CouchCMS/Documentation/src/contents/tags-reference/excerpt.md

 ### count

 The maximum number of words/characters that the excerpt can contain.
-The default value is 50\.<br/>
+The default value is 50\.
-By default, this parameter is applied to the number of words in the excerpt.<br/>
+By default, this parameter is applied to the number of words in the excerpt.
 By setting the 'truncate\_chars' parameter (see below)  to '1', it can be made to apply to the number of characters in the excerpt instead.

 ### allow

-The HTML elements you wish to preserve in the excerpt.<br/>
+The HTML elements you wish to preserve in the excerpt.
 If you wish to preserve multiple tags, separate the tagnames by using comma e.g.

 ```